 The breed has proved adept in competitions such as sheepdog trials, agility and obedience.

 All Cardigan Welsh Corgi puppies are a pleasure to train because of their intelligence and benefits greatly from training at an early age.

 Despite being a relatively small breed, Cardigans are highly active and very agile.

 Cardigans need good, thorough exercise on a regular basis.
 As long as they get it, they are happy living in almost any environment, even in small flats.

 Cardigan Welsh Corgis have a thick double coat that sheds continuously, with spells of more intense shedding twice a year.

 This means they need a thorough dog grooming – a good daily brush through and plenty of baths to get rid of excess fur.

-Nails will need clipping once a month and a weekly check of the ears to look out for signs of infection is advisable.
+Nails will need clipping once a month.
+A weekly check of the ears to look out for signs of infection is also advisable.

 Brush your dog’s teeth regularly to prevent a build-up of bacteria and to keep them healthy.

 When feeding Cardigan Welsh Corgis, aim for two meals of high-quality dry food a day.
 The amount your dog needs will depend on their size and how active they are.